 SIA AgroCredit Latvia (hereinafter - the Company) is a specialized financial services provider, offering credit services to farmers.
-More than half of the credit portfolio consists of short-term financing to crop farmers for the purchase of raw materials, which is repaid after the harvest sales.
-Also long-term loans secured by mortgage and commercial pledges are offered to the farmers as well as agri-machinery leasing services.
+Approximately half of the credit portfolio consists of short-term financing to crop farmers for the purchase of raw materials, which is repaid after the harvest sales.
+Also, long-term loans secured by mortgage and commercial pledges are offered to the farmers as well as leasing of farming machinery.

-Credit policy of the Company is classified as a relatively conservative using basic principles characteristic to banking practice.
+Credit policy applied by the Company is classified as a relatively conservative using basic principles characteristic to banking practice.
 Taking decisions on financing, the Company considers such aspects as experience of the potential client in agriculture, prior year's financial results, the cropped area, cultural and regional aspects, as well as recommendations from other companies of the industry.
-The amount of financing usually covers no more than half of the average expected sales volume of harvest, which allows customers to pay for their obligations in poor harvest years.
+The amount of financing usually covers no more than half of the average expected sales volume of harvest, which allows customers to pay for their obligations in lower harvest years.